-However, similar to any other medical or therapeutic interventions, chiropractic, specifically chiropractic adjustments may have their own side effects.
+However, like any medical or therapeutic intervention, chiropractic adjustments can lead to their own set of risks.

 Medical Side Effects Definition